Sterling rallies vs dollar as QE speculation kept alive

 This offset a survey by mortgage lender Nationwide which revealed the strongest rise in UK house prices since January 2010.

-A Reuters poll this week showed economists expect the Bank of England to boost QE by another 50 billion pounds in November, with no change expected at next week's policy meeting.
+A Reuters poll this week showed economists expect the Bank to boost QE by another 50 billion pounds in November, with no change expected at next week's policy meeting.